ghitacornel/testSpring/readme.txt

 see beans.events.*

-9. A BEAN CONTAINER CAN PROVIDE TIME BASED EVENT GENERATION
+9. A BEAN CONTAINER CAN PROVIDE TIME BASED EVENT GENERATION SUPPORT

+This kind of support can come in different flavours and can be used through different API.

 see beans.timers.*